brenoguim/flexclass/README.md

 - Document customization infrastructure
 - Make aligner constexpr?
 I suspect it can be much more efficient than it is now
 - Add support passing arguments to the array constructor
+- Guarantee reverse order destruction between arrays on exception
+    - It seems that if we are creating arrays A[] , B[], C[] and one of C() throws an exception, we will destroy them in the order A[], B[], C[], being each of those destroyed in the reverse order.
+We would like to have the destruction in the order C[], B[], A[], and each of those in the reverse order too.